OP-TEE/optee_docs/building/devices/versal.rst

 .. _versal:

 #############################
-AMD/Xilinx Versal ACAP VCK190
+AMD-Xilinx Versal ACAP VCK190
 #############################
-Instructions below show how to run OP-TEE on VCK190.
+Instructions below show how to run OP-TEE on the `VCK190`_ development board.
+Details of the Versal ACAP can be found in the Versal Technical Reference Manual (`Versal_TRM`_).

 Supported boards
 ****************
-This makefile supports the VCK190 but can be extended to support VCK180 as well.
+This makefile supports the VCK190 but also supports the `VMK180`_ development board as well.

 Setting up the toolchain
 ************************
-This build chain relies on Petalinux 2022.1, therefore the first step will be to download and install it from the Xilinx website (`Downloads`_).
+This build chain relies on Petalinux 2022.1, therefore the first step will be to download and `install`_ it from the AMD-Xilinx website (`Downloads`_).

-Then, you will also need to download the board support package (BSP) from the Xilinx website (`Downloads`_).
+Then, you will also need to download the board support package (BSP) from the AMD-Xilinx website (`Downloads`_).
 It contains prebuilt firmwares and hardware definition files required to assemble a bootable image.

 .. note::
-   You may have to create a free Xilinx account to proceed with the two previous steps.
+   You will need a free AMD-Xilinx account to proceed with the two previous steps.

 Configuring and building for VCK190
 ***********************************